B. H. Roberts: Early life

 Roberts was born in Warrington, Lancashire, England, the son of Benjamin Roberts, an alcoholic blacksmith and ship plater, and Ann Everington, a seamstress.
-In the year of his birth both parents converted to the LDS Church.
+In the year of his birth, both parents converted to the LDS Church.
 Benjamin Roberts then abandoned his family.
 Roberts later wrote, "My childhood was a nightmare; my boyhood a tragedy."

 Assisted by the Perpetual Emigrating Fund, B. H. Roberts and a sister left England in April 1866.
-In Nebraska they joined a wagon train and proceeded to walk—for much of the way barefoot—to Salt Lake City, where they were met by their mother, who had preceded them.
+In Nebraska, they joined a wagon train and proceeded to walk—for much of the way barefoot—to Salt Lake City, where they were met by their mother, who had preceded them.
 In 1867, Roberts was baptized into the LDS Church by Seth Dustin, who two years later became his stepfather.
 Dustin eventually deserted his family, and "after several reappearances, he finally disappeared completely."
 Ann Dustin was granted a divorce in 1884.
 Upon coming to Utah Territory, Roberts settled in Bountiful, which he always from then on considered his home.

 Roberts became a miner and participated in the gambling and drinking typical of that time and place.
-(He was once disciplined by a Salt Lake bishop, who warned him that alcohol "would not only beat him to his knees but to his elbows and chin.")
-But Roberts eventually learned to read and, after a series of menial jobs, was apprenticed to a blacksmith while attending school.
+He was once disciplined by a Salt Lake bishop, who warned him that alcohol "would not only beat him to his knees but to his elbows and chin."
+But Roberts eventually learned to read, and, after a series of menial jobs, was apprenticed to a blacksmith while attending school.
 He then became a "voracious reader, devouring books of history, science, philosophy," especially the Book of Mormon and other Mormon religious texts.
-In 1878, Roberts married Sarah Louisa Smith, and in the same year he graduated first in his class from University of Deseret, the normal school precursor of the University of Utah.
+In 1878, Roberts married Sarah Louisa Smith, and, in the same year, he graduated first in his class from University of Deseret, the normal school precursor of the University of Utah.
 He and Sarah eventually had seven children.

 Church service

 After graduation (and the birth of his first child) Roberts was ordained a seventy in his local church branch and taught school to support his family.
 The LDS Church sent him on a mission to Iowa and Nebraska, "but because the cold weather was hard on his health, he was transferred to Tennessee in December of 1880."
 There he rose to prominence as the president of the Tennessee Conference of the Southern States Mission.

-On August 10, 1884, a mob in the small community of Cane Creek murdered two Mormon missionaries and two members of the Mormon congregation.
-(One of the latter had killed a member of the mob before he was in turn slain.)
+On August 10, 1884, a mob in the small community of Cane Creek murdered two Mormon missionaries and two members of the Mormon congregation, with one member of the mob being killed.
+This attack is known as the Cane Creek Massacre.
 At some personal risk, Roberts disguised himself as a tramp and recovered the bodies of the two missionaries for their families in Utah Territory.

 During a brief return to Utah, Roberts took a second wife, Celia Dibble, by whom he had eight children.
 From 1889 to 1894, Celia was exiled in Manassa, Colorado, to protect her husband from prosecution for unlawful cohabitation.